Last week there was a thread on the Summer Camp Professionals Facebook page regarding early registration discounts. Are you doing them?

 Early Bird Rewards

-On this Facebook thread Adam Bell, director of Camp Stella Maris, suggested that instead of discounts camps offer early bird rewards like a family party or camp apparel.
+On this Facebook thread Adam Bell suggested that instead of discounts, camps might want to offer early bird rewards like a family party or camp apparel.
 I think that is a great idea.
 You can also offer camp store bucks, free registration to family camp, a weekend retreat for early bird families, a raffle for early bird registrants, etc.